Contact Phone: 978.663.8816 x221

-I am the youngest son of Annmarie and the late (2002) Paul Aveni, Sr. I was brought up in Manomet, MA (Plymouth) in Saint Bonaventure Parish.
+I am the youngest son of the late Annmarie (2022) and the late (2002) Paul Aveni, Sr. I was brought up in Manomet, MA (Plymouth) in Saint Bonaventure Parish.
 My father was a pharmacist and owned a pharmacy in Manomet, and my mother worked as the CEO, CFO and COO of our family.

 I graduated in 1982 from the then Plymouth-Carver Regional High School.
 With my fascination and interest in emerging technology in the 70s and 80s I enrolled at Saint Anselm College in Manchester, NH majoring in Computer Science, and graduated in 1986 in the second class of that major.
 I eventually ended up at SunLife of Canada in Wellesley as a network administrator and PC support specialist during the time that SunLife was transitioning from mainframe terminals to PCs.
 It was an exciting time in the industry.

 In my time at Saint Anselm, my faith came alive in ways that it hadn’t in my younger years.
 The campus ministry at Saint Anselm and presence of the Benedictine Monks allowed for a dedicated ministry to the college community age group in a way I had never experienced before.
 Upon graduation I got involved in my parish (Immaculate Conception in Malden) and ‘slowly’ began to discern a vocation to priesthood.
 I entered Saint John’s Seminary in Brighton and began my studies toward a master’s degree in divinity and was ordained to the priesthood for the Archdiocese of Boston May 16, 1998.